Competitive Location Problems: Balanced Facility Location and the One-Round Manhattan Voronoi Game: The One-Round Manhattan Voronoi Game

 By \Cref{lem:steal}, Black can place a point $b_i$ to capture the area of $H_i$ up to any $\varepsilon>0$.
 More precisely, by choosing $\varepsilon < \nicefrac{\delta}{n}$, \Cref{lem:steal} guarantees that there exists a placement of $n$ black points $b_1,\dots,b_n$ such that

 Consequently, Black has a winning strategy by placing these points. \end{proof}

 These insights enable us to prove the main result of this section.

-\begin{restatable}{theorem}{black} Black has a winning strategy for a set $W$ of $n$ white points in a rectangle $R$ if and only if Black has a winning point. \end{restatable} \begin{proof} If Black wins and their score exceeds $\nicefrac{1}{2}\cdot \area(R)$ then, by the pigeonhole principle, a black cell area exceeds $\nicefrac{1}{2n}\cdot \area(R)$, confirming a winning point.
-Otherwise Black has a winning set that scores at most half the area of $R$.
+\begin{restatable}{theorem}{black} Black has a winning strategy for a set $W$ of $n$ white points in a rectangle $R$ if and only if Black has a winning point. \end{restatable} \begin{proof} Let $B$ be a winning set for Black.
+If Black's winning score with $B$ exceeds $\nicefrac{1}{2}\cdot \area(R)$ then, by the pigeonhole principle, there exists $b\in B$ such that its cell $V^{W\cup B}(b)$ has an area exceeding $\nicefrac{1}{2n}\cdot \area(R)$.
+Since $\area(V^{W\cup\{b\}}(b))\geq \area(V^{W\cup B}(b))$, $b$ is a winning point.
+Otherwise Black wins by playing $B$ but scores at most half the area of $R$.
+We show that there exists a winning set for Black which achieves a higher score, enabling us to use the argument presented above given any winning set.

 \begin{claim} Let $B$ be a winning set for Black such that Black scores at most $\nicefrac{1}{2n}\cdot \area(R)$.
-Then there is also a black winning set $B'$ such that Black's score exceeds $\nicefrac{1}{2n}\cdot \area(R)$. \end{claim} \begin{claimproof} If Black wins with $B$, then Black's score exceeds White's score.
+Then there is also a winning set $B'$ for Black such that Black's score exceeds $\nicefrac{1}{2n}\cdot \area(R)$. \end{claim} \begin{claimproof} If Black wins with $B$, then Black's score exceeds White's score.
 Moreover, since Black scores at most $\nicefrac{1}{2n}\cdot \area(R)$, there exist neutral zones and degenerate bisectors between black and white points.

 Consider a white point $w$ and a black point $b$ with $ \Delta_x(w,b)= \Delta_y(w,b)$.
 Black can avoid this degeneracy by choosing a slightly perturbed location.
-By moving on either side of their diagonal line, Black can win either of the neutral regions up to any $\varepsilon>0$.
-If the neutral regions are of different size, then Black can ensure a net gain.
-If the areas are the same, Black has a net loss of $\varepsilon>0$.
-However, since Black wins, it can allow for some net loss $\varepsilon>0$.
-The argument applies even if $b$ is part of more than one degeneracy by consideration of the sum of the losses and gains in the resulting cells.
-Therefore, $b$ can avoid degeneracy by an arbitrarily small net loss.
-The repeated application for all its points shows that Black has a winning set without forcing neutral regions.
+By moving on either side of the diagonal line through $w$ and $b$, Black can win either of the neutral regions' areas up to any $\varepsilon>0$.
+If the neutral regions are of different sizes, then Black can ensure a net gain.
+If the areas are the same, then Black has a net loss of $\varepsilon>0$.
+However, since Black wins, they can allow for some net loss $\varepsilon>0$.
+This argument applies even if $b$ contributes to more than one degeneracy by consideration of the sum of the losses and gains in the resulting cells.
+Therefore $b$ can avoid degeneracy by an arbitrarily small net loss.
+The repeated application of these perturbations for all of Black's points shows that Black has a winning set without forcing neutral regions.
 Consequently, Black's score exceeds $\nicefrac{1}{2n}\cdot \area(R)$. \end{claimproof}